-Old Tuareg Tanfouk (Talhakimt) & Conus Shell Tribal Hair Adornment
+Old Tanfouk (Talhakimt) & Conus Shell Tribal Hair Adornment

 A leather braided decorative hairpiece, adorned with conus shell slices and 10 carnelian/agate tanfouk (talhakimt), also brass pendants.
 Each piece is tied on individually to the main braid to form a unique hairpiece.
 The conus shell is a symbol of fertility and strength and offers perceived protection from the evil eye.
+This type of hair adornment was often worn by Guedra dancers (see photos).
 An unusual collectible piece.

 Leather, carnelian, shell & brass